sbs20/laboratory/cups-print-server.md

     Port 631

 Then, scroll further down in the config file until you see the location sections.
-Add the "Allow @local" lines:
+Add the "Allow @local" lines which allow requests from any device on the local network:

     <Location / >
         # Restrict access to the server...